DanielKeep/DanielKeep.github.io/src/quick-intro-to-macros.md

 }
 ```

 Note that I've changed the order of the declarations of `n` and `a`, as well as wrapped them (along with the recurrence expression) in a block.
 The reason for the first should be obvious (`n` needs to be defined first so I can use it for `a`).
-The reason for the second is that the borrowed reference `&self.mem` will prevent the swaps later on from happening (you cannot mutate something that is alised elsewhere).
+The reason for the second is that the borrowed reference `&self.mem` will prevent the swaps later on from happening (you cannot mutate something that is aliased elsewhere).
 The block ensures that the `&self.mem` borrow expires before then.

 Incidentally, the only reason the code that does the `mem` swaps is in a block is to narrow the scope in which `std::mem::swap` is available, for the sake of being tidy.